-There is an existing 250mm diameter municipal sanitary sewer on St Pierre Street.
+There is a 250mm diameter municipal sanitary sewer on Gabriel Street.
 No capacity issue was identified during the pre-consultation meeting for the existing city sewer.
-The municipal sanitary sewer should therefore have sufficient residual capacity to convey the peak sanitary flow of 0.43 L/sec from the proposed development.
+The municipal sanitary sewer should therefore have sufficient residual capacity to convey the peak sanitary flow of 0.486 L/sec from the proposed development.